anivanchen/cryptpy/README.md

 # CryptPy

-A simple encryption tool for files / strings written in python.
+CryptPy is a series of standalone scripts for encryption and decryption of files / strings.

 ## How To Use